2015 Chevrolet Silverado 2500HD

 With the big chrome crossbar and bow-tie logo the Silverado HD heavy-duty pickup is immediately recognized as a Chevrolet and maintains visual relationships to the Silverado 1500 light-duty pickup.
 Ram and Chevy owners may argue whose bodywork is the sleeker; the Ford Super Duty is the squarest without argument.

-Useful features include an optional tailgate lock and lift assist (EZ-Lift) that helps make the heavy tailgate feel like it weighs a lot less (don't make the mistake of trying to remove it yourself), dual-element towing mirrors that can be folded in at the touch of a button, various cargo management systems, fifth-wheel prep, and a 2.5-inch receiver hitch (with insert for smaller two-inch setups).
+Useful features include an optional tailgate lock and lift assist (EZ-Lift) that helps make the heavy tailgate feel like it weighs a lot less (don't make the mistake of trying to remove it yourself), dual-element towing mirrors that can be folded in at the touch of a button, various cargo management systems, fifth-wheel prep, and a 2.5-inch receiver hitch (with insert for Class III/IV two-inch setups).

 The Silverado HD matches up against other heavy-duty pickups in most dimensions as they all carry the proverbial 4x8 sheet of plywood flat in long-box models.
 However, the Silverado tends to have a slightly lower roofline and higher load deck, especially on 4WD models, worth noting if you visit commercial garages or climb in the bed a lot.
-Ram 4WD models seem to have very high load decks.

 The Silverado HD cabin offers two distinct styles.
 One is what you expect in a traditional work truck, with a rubberized floor covering, urethane steering wheel, lever-shifted four-wheel drive, simple gauge graphics and a dash laid out for work with dual gloveboxes.
 The WT Work Truck models come with this cabin.
 At the other extreme is an LTZ cabin, which has a dash similar to that of the Suburban with a single glovebox, configurable center console and woodgrain trim.